Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/index.md

 ---

-## 🧪 Alternative: CLI Demo with Local Docker
+## 🧪 Alternative/Complementary: CLI Demo with Local Docker
+_(Use without a mobile device or as a runtime validation companion.)_

 This method runs the entire stack locally using Docker or Podman, and allows you to test the core runtime flows via CLI scripts — including circuit initialization, input validation, and recovery logic.